Welcome to Parrot Junkie

 A One-Stop Portal On Parrot Care

-We’ve been keeping parrots for 3.5 years now, during which time we’ve learned a lot about parrot care and continue to learn new things on a regular basis.
+We’ve been keeping parrots since 2018, during which we’ve learned a lot about parrot care and continue to learn new things on a regular basis.
 In our experience with parrot communities, new parrot owners are frequently confused about how to care for their feathered pets.
 After all, parrots are exotic wild animals, unlike dogs and cats, which are domesticated and generally more familiar to humans.
 Learning the A-Z of parrot care requires time and effort.
 As a result, this website was created with the goal of putting all you need to know about parrots in one place!

 Not An Expert!